 EMF 32 Study on Technology and Climate Policy Strategies for Greenhouse Gas Reductions in the U.S. Electric Power Sector – Energy Economics Special Issue

 Brian Murray, John Bistline (EPRI), and Jared Creason (EPA) served as guest editors of, “The EMF 32 Study on Technology and Climate Policy Strategies for Greenhouse Gas Reductions in the U.S. Electric Power Sector,” special issue of the journal Energy Economics.
 This forthcoming special issue is expected to be published in the Spring of 2018, and will contain 11 papers: 8 written by modeling teams, and 3 overview/synthesis papers.

 In this part of the EMF 32 study, harmonized policy scenarios (including mass-based emissions limits and various power-sector-only carbon tax trajectories), spanning a range of technological and natural gas price assumptions, across 16 models provide comparative assessments of potential impacts on electric sector investment and generation outcomes, emissions reductions, and economic implications.
 Under a wide range of policy, technology, and market assumptions, model results suggest that future coal generation will decline relative to current levels while generation from natural gas, wind, and solar will increase, though the pace and extent of these changes vary by policy scenario, technological assumptions, region, and model.
 The power sector transformation comes primarily in the form of substitution of natural gas and renewables for coal generation, a trend that has already started without a national policy in place, but would be amplified considerably if the types and levels of technological change and/or carbon pricing policies studied here were enacted.

-(Link coming soon- EMF 32 Energy Economics Special Issue)
+(Link to EMF 32 Energy Economics Special Issue)